ultraseedbox/USB-Docs/UltraSeedbox Applications/Medusa/Intial Setup and Configuration.md

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-06/scaled-1680-/img-2224243433.png"></p>

-* After you have entered your provider credentials and settings, click on the **Save Changes** button below the provider list, and then also click the **Save Changes** button in the lower left corner.
+* After you have entered your provider credentials and settings, click on the **Save Changes** button below the provider list, and then also click the **Save Changes** button in the lower-left corner.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-06/scaled-1680-/img-2232242433.png"></p>